Fifty years ago, Henry Rogers stepped off an elevator into an inferno.

 "He would talk with a fake lisp to try to make people feel sorry for him to sell more peanuts," my father, his oldest son Randy, told me recently.

-Henry was 16 when WWII broke out, and he joined the Navy immediately, lying about his age and binging on bananas in order to gain enough weight to enlist.
-It meant dropping out of school, but he later earned his high school diploma during his time in the service.
+Henry was 16 when WWII broke out.
+He joined the Navy in 1941 after graduating from high school, and binged on bananas in order to gain enough weight to enlist.
 He fought at Pearl Harbor, and in the Battle of Midway.

 After years of war tours, Henry was in a stopover in Detroit, sometime around 1943.
 There, at a five and dime store, he met a fiery redhead Canadian girl from across the river in Windsor, working as a cashier.
 Even though he would be leaving in the next few days, he asked her out, and they started dating long distance, writing letters to each other.
 In 1944, they were married and two years later, at the tender age of 23, Henry became a father—though he was away on duty at the time.
 The first of three sons, my dad, was born in December 1946.